The mgmt translator for puppet catalogs was truly created from the bottom

 your choice (that has YAML support).
 This way, the confusingly similar edge and node

-vertices don’t get in the way.
+names of all the noop vertices don’t get in the way.

 Almost there